OpenSeaGroup/GenericOnePage/content/what.md

 can be edited as Markdown files directly from Github's UI.
 The layout is customizable as well.

-It's fully responsive, mobile friendly and easily extendable with additional functionalities.
+It's fully responsive, mobile friendly and easily extensible with additional functionalities.